madprops/airc/README.md

 `!silent`: Responds with the current silent boolean.

 `!set silent to [true|false]`: Sets silent to true or false.

+`!silent`: Responds with the current silent boolean.

+`!set silent to [true|false]`: Sets silent to true or false.

+`!autorespond`: Responds with the current autorespond number.

+`!set autorespond to [0-100]`: Sets autorespond to a number from 0 to 100.

 Changes to config properties trigger an update to config.json